lekoala/ss-gridfield-utils/README.md

 This module includes a subset of [GridField Utilities](https://github.com/milkyway-multimedia/ss-gridfield-utils) for SilverStripe 4 and 5.

-Includes the following (note they all live in the namespace Milkyway\SS\GridFieldUtils):
+Includes the following (note they all live in the namespace LeKoala\GridFieldUtils):
-* [AddNewInlineExtended](docs/en/AddNewInlineExtended.md): A more complex version of GridFieldAddNewInlineButton, allowing you to set custom fields, rather than copying GridFieldEditableColumns (defaults to this behaviour)
+* AddNewInlineExtended: A more complex version of GridFieldAddNewInlineButton, allowing you to set custom fields, rather than copying GridFieldEditableColumns (defaults to this behaviour)
-* [EditableRow](docs/en/EditableRow.md): adds an expandable form to each row in the GridField, allowing you to edit records directly from the GridField.
+* EditableRow: adds an expandable form to each row in the GridField, allowing you to edit records directly from the GridField.
-* [HasOneSelector](docs/en/HasOneSelector.md): Allow you to select a has one relation from the current GridField
+* HasOneSelector: Allow you to select a has one relation from the current GridField
-* [AddExistingPicker](docs/en/AddExistingPicker.md): Works exactly like the one in gridfieldextensions, except it allows you to add more before closing the window - allowing for a faster workflow (requires silverstripe-australia/gridfieldextensions)
+* AddExistingPicker: Works exactly like the one in gridfieldextensions, except it allows you to add more before closing the window - allowing for a faster workflow (requires silverstripe-australia/gridfieldextensions)

 ### Caveats
 * A deep nested EditableRow will be very slow, since it has many request handlers to access, but not much I can do about this behaviour...